guirsz/findox/README.md

 Password: kimberly.owen

 ###### Postman collection
-Added the postman collection file in root directory
+Import and use postman collection file in root directory to facilitate your calls
 - Findox API.postman_collection.json

 ###### Knowledge presented